Ultimate Warrior: Late career and WWE Hall of Famer (2008–2014)

 On February 20, 2013, Warrior confirmed on his official YouTube channel that he would appear at "WrestleCon" on April 7, 2013.
 In the same clip he spoke positively about Vince McMahon for the first time on his channel.
 His appearance was so popular that a second print run of tickets had to be ordered.

 On July 15, 2013, Warrior was featured in a WWE 2K14 game trailer and revealed he was in the roster as a pre-order bonus.

-On April 5, 2014, The Ultimate Warrior was inducted into the WWE Hall of Fame Class of 2014.
+On April 5, 2014, Warrior was inducted into the WWE Hall of Fame Class of 2014.
 The next day, Warrior appeared at WrestleMania XXX, and the following night delivered a promo on Raw, his first appearance on the show since his final televised WWF match in 1996.
 During what turned out to be his final public appearance, Warrior gave a speech to the fans and wrestlers past and present as his Ultimate Warrior character.

+Public speaking career

+Warrior formally retired from wrestling in 1999 and had a short-lived career as a conservative speaker and commentator, partnering with conservative spokesman Daniel Pinheiro, denouncing left-wing politics.
+In one instance, he mentioned that "queering doesn't make the world work" at the University of Connecticut.

 Personal life

+Family and relationships

 Warrior married Shari Lynn Tyree on October 2, 1982.
 They remained together for the majority of Warrior's WWF career before divorcing on March 22, 1991, two days before WrestleMania VII.
 Warrior married for the second time to Dana Viale on January 31, 1999.
 The couple had two daughters together.